 Regardless of which type of meat you choose, there is always a less expensive cut.
-These less expensive options are often the fattier cuts, which we love, or the tougher cuts.
+These less expensive options are often the fattier cuts (which we love) or the tougher cuts, which work well when slow cooked.
 We’ll show you how to maximize the benefits of the fat and cook them to tender perfection!

 Chicken on a Budget

 An inexpensive rotisserie chicken is an easy way to have an already-made protein while saving time in the kitchen.
 Beware though.
 Stores tend to use smaller birds for rotisseries, making them more pricey per pound than you think.
-Roasting your own chicken once a week is a nice option though.
-It saves time and money throughout the week.
+Roasting your own chicken once a week is a nice option.
+It saves money and reduces time spent preparing meals throughout the week.

 As for cheaper cuts of chicken, the drumstick is king.
 Use them on their own or as leg quarters with the thighs.
 These fattier cuts are more satisfying, less expensive, and more flavorful.
-Avoid getting bored with them by varying the sauces and spice mixtures you use to cook them.
+Keep things interesting by varying the sauces and spice mixtures you use to cook them.

-In Always Delicious, we did an On-a-Budget Chicken Leg recipe (p.
+- In Always Delicious, we made an On-a-Budget Chicken Leg recipe (p.
 116).
 Just add sauce and bake.

-There are a variety of 5-minute sauces in both books to choose from.
-Just pour on sauce and bake any meat.
+- There are a variety of 5-minute sauces in both books to choose from.
+Pour sauce over meat and bake until cooked through.

 While ground meat is inexpensive, it can get boring.
-How about inexpensive roasts?
+How about preparing your budget-friendly dinners with a few inexpensive meat roasts?
 They feed a large number of people with little effort and cost.
 Our recipe below makes use of either beef chuck roast, pork shoulder roast, or lamb shoulder roast.
 All are fattier, lower-cost cuts.

-Slow-cooking or pressure cooking with rich flavors makes fattier, tougher cuts into tasty, tender, and juicy meals.
-These are not just your run of the mill pot roast.
-We’ll even show you a less expensive way to extend the flavor, increase the protein, and support your health as you do it.
+Slow-cooking or pressure cooking with rich flavors transforms fattier, tougher cuts into tasty, tender, and juicy meals.
+These are not just your run of the mill pot roast dinners.
+We’ll even show you a less expensive way to extend the flavor, increase the protein content, and support your health as you do it.

 Reduce Meat Costs by Mixing in Plant-Based Proteins

-For most people, the easiest way to decrease their food budget is by going vegetarian a few nights per week.
-This is a great solution for many families and also a good way to add variety to your diet.
+For most people, the easiest way to decrease their food budget is by eating plant-based meals a few nights per week.
+This is a great solution for many families and is also a good way to add variety to your diet.
 Have you tried all of our vegetarian options yet?

 Before you dismiss it, consider that tofu is one of the most versatile proteins available.
 It is inexpensive and easy to use.
-The best and worst part of tofu is that it is bland.
-However, it takes on the flavors of anything you put with it.
-Therefore, the key to tofu is seasoning it thoroughly with flavors you love.
+When people first think of tofu, they think of a bland, boring plant-based protein.
+Although tofu’s bland flavor profile may seem like a disadvantage at first – it can actually be used to your benefit!
+Because tofu is bland and naturally absorbent, it will takes on any flavor you are cooking with.
+Therefore, you can add any flavor profile you wish!
+The key to finding your fit with tofu is to season it thoroughly with flavors you love.
 Use it to extend everything from your ground meats to your roasts and shredded meats or even eggs.

 Both Always Hungry? and Always Delicious offer Vegetarian Variations at the end of most meat recipes.
 Take a look at a few of them like the Tempeh Shepherd’s Pie (AH p.238), Thai Peanut Tempeh or Tofu (AH p.
 258), Marinara Primavera (AH p.
 234), Smoke-Dried Tomato Seitan (AD p.
 73), Salmon Salad (AH p.
-254), or the all time favorite, Black Bean Tofu Hash (AH p.222)
+254), or one of our all-time favorites, our Black Bean Tofu Hash (AH p.222)

 If you cook bacon, use the leftover fat as a base for a tofu dish.
 The smoky flavor of bacon with permeate the tofu and enhance whatever herbs and spices you add.